 We all want what we can’t have.
 When you over-restrict the sweets & treats or what I call the “fun foods” (chips, cookies, candy, French fries, etc)…this creates obsession.

-These foods are always going to be a part of our culture; food is not just fuel, it’s social, emotional, and cultural.
+These foods are always going to be a part of our culture.
+Food is not just fuel, it’s social, emotional, and cultural.
 We want to raise children who can be comfortable around all foods and not overeat just because of the “fear of missing out”.

-We’ve all seen it, or maybe experience this…the kid at the birthday party who eats 5 cupcakes.
+We’ve all seen it, or maybe experienced this…the kid at the birthday party who eats 5 cupcakes.
 You may judge, but if you’ve ever been on a diet or sworn off certain foods, you can identify.
 Or, maybe you’ve told your teen gymnast she’s not allowed to have sugar during the week or one gym days…and then you find hidden candy wrappers in her bedroom, backpack, or car.

 Their parents think they are helping them by restricting sugar, “junk food”, etc, but it only leads to more wanting and often food sneaking.